 - Pain and suffering (which has a maximum amount, currently set close to $400,000),

 - General loss of enjoyment in life.

-Also take note that Ontario has a deductible on non-pecuniary damages if the award is less than a certain amount.
-This means that if you are given an award for damages, the award will be reduced by the deductible if the award falls below a certain limit (right now the limit sits around $132,000, and the deductible is about $40,000, and this changes every year).
-For example, if you get an award in non-pecuniary damages of $60,000, the deductible applies and you are left with $20,000 in general damages.
-If your non-pecunairy award is above $132,000, the deductible does not apply and you can keep the full amount.
+Also, note that Ontario has a deductible on non-pecuniary damages if the award is less than a certain amount.
+This means that if you are given an award for damages, the award will be reduced by the deductible if the award falls below a certain limit (right now, the limit sits around $132,000, and the deductible is about $40,000, and this changes every year).
+For example, if you get an award in non-pecuniary damages of $60,000, the deductible applies, and you are left with $20,000 in general damages.
+If your non-pecuniary award is above $132,000, the deductible does not apply, and you can keep the full amount.

-These damages are quantifiable and more straightfoward to determine.
-They are meant to compensate you for what you lost in the injury and the treatment of the injury.
+These damages are quantifiable and more straightforward to determine.
+They are meant to compensate you for what you lost in the injury and the injury treatment.
 They may include:

 - Costs to repair or replace lost/damaged property

-- Loss of future income and earning capacity (ie if your injuries prevent you from working like you did before the accident)
+- Loss of future income and earning capacity (i.e. if your injuries prevent you from working as you did before the accident)

 - Medical and rehabilitation expenses

 Clear as mud?
-For more information, or to talk to a lawyer about the possibility of a successful claim, get in touch with us today.
+For more information or talk to a lawyer about the possibility of a successful claim, get in touch with us today.